Every year on each ship in our Navy the first deck log entry

 And now I speak of the Squeaker; the Squeaker she’s our CO.

-General Quarters, set Material Condition Zebra and get thee set for the show,
+General Quarters, set Material Condition Zebra and get thee set

 Right full rudder, shift your rudder, all ahead full,